I’m 30, I Make $150,000 & I Live On The Island Of Hawai'i

 Day Seven

 8 a.m. — We wake up in the morning starving and decide to go out to breakfast.
-We walk our dogs and then go to one of our favorite breakfast spots.
-He pays the bill since I did him a favor, but I buy a coffee to go.
+We walk our dogs and then go to one of our favourite breakfast spots.
+He pays the bill since I did him a favour, but I buy a coffee to go.
 We decide to go to the beach to watch the waves and swim for a while. $4.95

 Advertisement